h3nnn4n/h3nnn4n-sc2-ai/TapiocaBot/TapiocaBot/Ideas.md

 # TODO

+- Use a cluster analysis for build orders
 - Harass controller for early 2 adepts + 2 stalkers
 - Harass controller for glaive adepts
 - Warp Prism controller